johnnynguyen541/udacity-cloud-devops-3/README.md

 ## Give your Application Auto-Deploy Superpowers

+NOTE: All deliverables are in the `submission/` directory

 In this project, you will prove your mastery of the following learning objectives:

 - Explain the fundamentals and benefits of CI/CD to achieve, build, and deploy automation for cloud-based software products.